create3000/x_ite/docs/_posts/components/Texturing/MultiTexture.md

 ### MFString [in, out] **function** [ ]
 {: #fields-function }

-*function* operators COMPLEMENT or ALPHAREPLICATE can be applied after the mode blending operation.
+*function* operators COMPLEMENT or ALPHA_REPLICATE can be applied after the mode blending operation.
 Empty string value "" indicates that no *function* operation is applied for that stage.

 #### Hints

 - Include the same number of *function* values as textures, otherwise the default of no *function* operation is applied for each remaining stage.
 - [X3D Architecture Table 18.5 Values for the *function* field](https://www.web3d.org/specifications/X3Dv4/ISO-IEC19775-1v4-IS/Part01/components/texturing.html#t-ValuesForFunctionField) for further details.

+#### Warning

+- The ALPHA_REPLICATE enumeration name did not include underscore characters in X3D version 3.0 through 4.0.

 ### MFNode [in, out] **texture** [ ] <small>[X3DTextureNode]</small>
 {: #fields-texture }